ikim1991/gratuity-analysis/README.md

 ![Correlation](./img/corr.png)

-We can further visualize the correlation between Sales and Tips through a linear regression.
+We can further visualize the correlation between Sales and Tips through regression analysis.
 Using StatsModels and Seaborn we get the following:

 ![Linear Regression](./img/linear_regression.png)

 From the figure above we can see that outliers are present and that there is variability in the data.
 The outliers and variance of our model is caused by the randomness in tip percentages.
 Although on average the tip percentage ranges between 10% to 18%, there are times when tip percentages are less than 10% or higher than 18%.
 The variance can be measured through our R-squared value, which is at 0.894.

 Next we want to consolidate our datasets and start analyzing the data.
 First we need to add 2 new columns to our datasets.
 The categorical column 'Shift', which tells us whether it was a Lunch shift or Dinner shift, and the 'Net' Tips received.
 There are tip outs to the kitchen and bartenders at the end of every shift and this works out to 6% of my total sales.
-To account for the tip out, I subtract 6% of my total sales from Sales and account for any cash payments I received.
+To account for the tip out, I subtract 6% of my total sales and account for any cash payments I received.
 Generally people who pay in cash will tip in cash.
 By taking the Amount of Sales in Cash, I can estimate how much I am earning from cash tips (randomly generating a tip percentage between 10% to 18%).
 The Python code for this process can be seen below:

 ```Python
 ## Accounting for Tip Out and getting the actual Amount of Tips